Banff National Park Nature Guide

 This long history of powerful and even violent natural events over the eons has left behind the dramatic landscape visitors marvel over today.
 Now forming the exposed sides of many a mountain peak, layers of drastically altered sediment are visible from miles away, especially when accentuated by a particular angle of sunlight or a light fall of snow.
 Cirques, gouged into the mountains by glacial action, fill with glacial meltwater each spring, creating trademark translucent green lakes that will take your breath away.
 The wide, sweeping U-shaped valleys scoured out by glaciers past now create magnificent panoramas that will draw you to pull off the road and gasp in awe; open views are easy to come by here, thanks to a climate that keeps the tree line low.

-Nearly 700 species of plants have been recorded in the park.
+Nearly 700 species of plants have been recorded in Banff National Park.
 Each species falls into one of three distinct vegetation zones, based primarily on altitude.
 Lowest is the montane zone, which covers the valley floor.
 Above it, the subalpine zone comprises most of the forested area.
 Highest of all is the alpine zone, where climate is severe and vegetation cover is limited.

 Dense forests of white spruce and Engelmann spruce typify the subalpine zone.
-White spruce dominates up to 2,100 meters (6,890 feet); above 2,100 meters (6,890 feet) to 2,400 meters (7,870 feet), Engelmann spruce is dominant.
+White spruce dominates up to 2,100 metres (6,890 feet); above 2,100 metres (6,890 feet) to 2,400 metres (7,870 feet), Engelmann spruce is dominant.
 In areas affected by fire, such as west of Castle Junction, lodgepole pine occurs in dense stands.
-Subalpine fir grows above 2,200 meters (7,550 feet) and is often stunted by the high winds experienced at such lofty elevations.
+Subalpine fir grows above 2,200 metres (7,550 feet) and is often stunted by the high winds experienced at such lofty elevations.

 Viewing Banff National Park’s abundant and varied wildlife is one of the most popular visitor activities in Banff.
 In summer, with the onslaught of the tourist hordes, many of the larger mammals move away from the heavily traveled areas.
 It then becomes a case of knowing when and where to look for them.
 Spring and fall are the best times of year for wildlife viewing; the crowds are thinner than in summer, and big-game animals are more likely to be seen at lower elevations.
 Winter also has its advantages.
 Although bears are hibernating, a large herd of elk winters on the outskirts of the town of Banff, coyotes are often seen roaming around town, bighorn sheep have descended from the heights, and wolf packs can be seen along the Bow Valley Corridor.